Bayesian estimation of a bivariate copula using the Jeffreys prior: The prior distribution

 satisfies Deheuvels' constraint. \end{lemma}

-{\bf 3.
-The prior distribution}
+\section{The prior distribution}

 The choice of a prior concentrated on the approximation space is delicate.
 The prior distribution is specified on $\mathcal{B}$, the set of doubly stochastic matrices of order $m$, $m>1$.
 Here, we adopt an objective point of view and derive the Jeffreys prior.
-We also discuss two representations of doubly stochastic matrices that can be useful for the specification of other prior distributions on $\mathcal{B}$.
+We also discuss two representations of doubly stochastic matrices that can be useful for the specification of other prior distributions on~$\mathcal{B}$.

 The set $\mathcal{B}$ is a convex polytope of dimension $(m-1)^2$.
-It is known in the literature as the Birkhoff polytope and has been the object of much research in the past years.
-For instance, computing the exact value of its volume is an outstanding problem in mathematics, it is known only for $m\leq 10,$ see \cite{Beck:1}.
+It is known in the literature as the Birkhoff polytope and has been the object of much research.
+For instance, computing the exact value of its volume is an outstanding problem in mathematics; it is known only for $m\leq 10$ (see Beck and Pixton \cite{Beck1}).

 The Fisher information matrix is obtained as follows.
-For $m>1$, let $P\in \mathcal{B}$, and let $\mathcal{W}=(1/m)\mathcal{B}$.
-The copula (\ref{Ap}) is a mixture of $m^2$ bivariate distribution functions
+For $m>1$, let $P\in\mathcal{B}$, and let $\mathcal{W}=(1/m)\mathcal{B}$.
+The copula~\eqref{CP*} is a mixture of $m^2$ bivariate distribution functions